sf-wdi-19-20/staging-modules/w2_d1_2_jquery_forms_app/README.md

 ###Stretch Challenge: Animation

-1. Update your list click event handler to also fade out a list item to 0.5 opacity when it's clicked.
+1. Update your list click event handler to also fade out a list item to 0.5 opacity over 1 second when it's clicked.

 ##Docs & Resources